Keithw12/InjectorTool/README.md

 # Max Injector

-### Loads a given module into the target's address spaceAn injector that currently uses the standard LoadLibrary method to inject a DLL into a target's virtual address space.
+### Loads a module into the target's address space

 ## Features
 **Current**